 Clare qualified in 2000 and started her career working in the NHS where she quickly specialised in the field of musculoskeletal medicine.
-After leaving the NHS she worked in football for a 5 years, developing a solid understanding and experience of sports physiotherapy.
+After leaving the NHS she worked in football for five, developing a solid understanding and experience of sports physiotherapy.
 Clare has worked for Premier since 2005 starting as a senior physiotherapist.
-Since 2007 she has been part of the senior management team and now manages the operations and clinical practice of London and the South East, she is involved in private care and NHS care.
+Since 2007 she has been part of the senior management team and now manages the operations and clinical practice across the UK. she is involved in private care and NHS care.
 Clare has a special interest in Pilates and functional stability/rehabilitation she is a qualified Pilates instructor as well as a senior physiotherapist and so combines her competent manual therapy clinical skills with specialised individual rehabilitation.

 Emma qualified in 2009 from Manchester Metropolitan University, she spent two years working within the NHS before starting at a private firm and specializing in musculoskeletal physiotherapy.
 Emma is an experienced manual therapist, some of the techniques she uses includes spinal mobilisations, soft tissue massage, myofascial release and trigger point massage to name but a few.
 Emma is also competent in exercise prescription and is a qualified acupuncturist and disability assessor.